India’s Best B-Schools

 One may be tempted to consider the lack of infrastructure as a severe handicap.
 However, it is to be noted that some of the new b-schools, which have a good ‘parent' brand, have been able to overcome the infrastructure handicap and have performed well.
 The New IIMs (Kashipur, Raipur, Ranchi, Rohtak, Trichy, and Udaipur) and IIFT Kolkata are prime examples.

-As mentioned earlier, we have considered only two-year MBA/PGDM programmes for categorization.
-We bring any eligible schools into our consideration set only after they have completed two years of operation, which would mean that their first batch would have graduated.
+We have considered only two-year MBA/PGDM programmes for categorization.
+We bring any eligible schools into consideration only after they have completed two years of operation, which would mean that their first batch would have graduated.
 That is because only then we can assess the school on all the parameters that we consider for our categorization.

 Also, the categorization considers only the flagship programme of the schools.
-For example, for IIM Lucknow, the flagship PGP is considered.
-It is true that IIML’s PGP-ABM benefits significantly from the rub-off of the flagship programme (and remains a top programme if the aspirant is interested in agri-related sectors).
+For example, for IIM Ranchi, the flagship PGP is considered.
+While PGP–HR may not be at par with the flagship PGP, it benefits significantly from the rub-off of the flagship programme.
+These non-flagship programmes should be evaluated in light of such factors; the brand value of the parent brand is a strong factor to be kept in mind.

-Top 10 category features world-class institutes, like XLRI and some of the IIMs, where every student aspires of securing an admission.
+Top 10 category features world-class institutes, like the IIMs and XLRI, where every student aspires to secure an admission.
 Many of these institutes are comparable with the best in the world.
 Indeed, some of them regularly feature in the lists released by international business magazines.
 These institutes invariably have a 100% placement record.
-Even the not-so-academically-good students at these institutes manage to get good jobs due to the ‘rub-off’ effect of the institute.
+Even the not-so-academically-good students at these institutes manage to get good jobs due to the ‘rub-off' effect of the institute.

 BBB+, BBB, and BB categories of institutes are well regarded by the industry and are generally successful in placing their students.
 Some of these schools have been very strong brands earlier and have been pushed down the list only because of the addition of the New and Baby IIMs in the last few years.
 This shows that most of these schools have held their ground successfully and that students can rely on them to give a boost to their career.